Our tried-and-tested list of Christmas gifts for travellers, be they hikers, shutterbugs, adrenaline junkies or culture vultures

 Merino wool is ideal for base layers

-Smartwool is one of Peter’s favourite brands.
-He uses a variety of their products from base layers and t-shirts to underwear and, of course, socks!
+Peter uses a variety of their products, from base layers and t-shirts to underwear and, of course, socks.
 From the slopes of Aconcagua to the trails of the Yorkshire Dales, they have never failed to keep him warm.

 Smartphones, cameras, Kindles, laptops, electric razors, epilators and myriad other gadgets all require charging on the road, be it via mains or USB.